ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 The roles *Attester* and *Verifier*, as well as the Conceptual Messages *Evidence* and *Attestation Results* are concepts defined by the RATS Architecture {{-RATS}}.
 This document illustrates three main interaction models that can be used in specific RATS-related solution documents:

-1. Challenge/Response Remote Attestation
+1. *Challenge/Response Remote Attestation*:
+   A Verifier actively challenges an Attester and receives time-fresh Evidence in response.

-2. Uni-Directional Remote Attestation
+2. *Uni-Directional Remote Attestation*:
+   An Attester sends Evidence proactively to a Verifier, often using externally generated freshness indicators.

-3. Streaming Remote Attestation
+3. *Streaming Remote Attestation*:
+   A persistent subscription-based model where Evidence is pushed continuously to interested Verifiers, optionally via a Broker.

 As a basis to describe the interaction models is this document, the example of attestation Evidence conveyance is used to illustrate the usage scenarios.
 The reference models defined can also be applied to the conveyance of other Conceptual Messages in RATS.